kang-cao-corgi/coj/notes.md

 ---

 ### The theory of evolution
-  Over a **gradual time-consuming** process a new speies arises from an existing one trough random spontaneous genetic mutations that give a surviaval advantae in to hostile environment
+  Over a **gradual time-consuming** process a new speies arises from an existing one trough random spontaneous genetic mutations that give a survival advantage in to hostile environment

   ### Fossiles
   - evidence that Charles Darwin used for his theory in *On The Origins Of Species (1859)*